DETAILED ACTION

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Instant claim 1 is drawn to a method of preventing coronavirus infection or preventing a disease caused by coronavirus infection, the method comprising administering interferon to a subject in need thereof, wherein the coronavirus is SARS-CoV-2, and preferably the disease caused by coronavirus infection is COVID-19.
+Instant claim 1 is drawn to a method of preventing SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) infection or preventing a disease caused by SARS-CoV-2 infection, the method comprising administering interferon to a subject in need thereof, and the interferon is α1b.

-Instant claim 2 is drawn to the method according to claim 1, wherein the coronavirus is mainly SARS-CoV-2 infected through droplet-nose-respiratory tract; and preferably, the interferon is one or more of IFN-α, IFN-β, and IFN-γ families.
+Instant claim 2 is drawn to the method according to claim 1, wherein the SARS-CoV-2 is infected through droplet-nose-respiratory tract.

-Instant claim 4 is drawn to the method according to claim 1, wherein the interferon is a natural interferon or a recombinant human interferon, and preferably a recombinant human interferon.
+Instant claim 4 is drawn to the method according to claim 1, wherein the interferon is a natural interferon or a recombinant human interferon.

-Instant claim 5 is drawn to the method according to claim 1, wherein the interferon is a common interferon or a long-acting interferon.
+Instant claim 5 is drawn to the method according to claim 1, wherein the interferon is a long-acting interferon.

 Instant claim 6 is drawn to the method according to claim 1, wherein the interferon is administered nasally.